In setback to Turkey's Erdogan, opposition makes huge gains in local election

-ANKARA, Turkey — (AP) — Turkey's main opposition party retained its control over key cities and made huge gains elsewhere in Sunday's local elections, preliminary results showed, in a major upset to President Recep Tayyip Erdogan, who had set his sights on retaking control of those urban areas.
+ANKARA, Turkey — (AP) — Turkey's main opposition party retained its control over key cities and made huge gains elsewhere in Sunday's local elections, in a major upset to President Recep Tayyip Erdogan, who had set his sights on retaking control of those urban areas.

-With nearly 60% of the ballot boxes counted, incumbent Mayor Ekrem Imamoglu, of the Republican People's Party, or CHP, was leading in Istanbul, Turkey's largest city and economic hub, according to state broadcaster TRT.
-Mansur Yavas, the mayor of the capital Ankara, retained his seat with a large margin, the results indicated.
+With more than 90% of ballot boxes counted, incumbent Istanbul Mayor Ekrem Imamoglu, of the Republican People's Party, or CHP, was leading by a wide margin in Turkey's largest city and economic hub, according to the state-run Anadolu Agency.
+Mansur Yavas, the mayor of the capital, Ankara, retained his seat with a stunning 25-point difference over his challenger, the results indicated.

-The CHP was leading in 36 of Turkey's 81 provinces, according to the results reported by TRT.
+In all, the CHP won the municipalities of 36 of Turkey's 81 provinces, according to Anadolu, making inroads into many strongholds of Erdogan's party.
+It gained 37% of the votes nationwide, compared to 36% for the president's party, marking the CHP's greatest electoral victory since Erdogan came to power two decades ago.

+Erdogan acknowledged the electoral setback in a speech delivered from the balcony of the presidential palace, saying his party had suffered “a loss of altitude” across Turkey.
+The people delivered a “message” that his party will “analyse” by engaging in “courageous” self-criticism, he said.

+“Unfortunately, nine months after our victory in the May 28 elections, we could not get the result we wanted in the local election test,” Erdogan added.
+“We will correct our mistakes and redress our shortcomings.”

+He vowed to press ahead with an economic program introduced last year that aims to combat inflation.

-The vote was seen as a barometer of President Erdogan's popularity as he sought to win back control of key urban areas he lost to the opposition in elections five years ago.
-The CHP's victory in Ankara and Istanbul in 2019, had shattered Erdogan's aura of invincibility.
+The vote was seen as a barometer of Erdogan's popularity as he sought to win back control of key urban areas he lost to the opposition in elections five years ago.
+The CHP's victory in Ankara and Istanbul in 2019 had shattered Erdogan's aura of invincibility.

 The main battleground for the 70-year-old Turkish president was Istanbul, a city of 16 million people where he was born and raised and where he began his political career as mayor in 1994.